 Eastman Kodak Co.
-(EKDKQ), the bankrupt photography pioneer, reported a net loss of $78.8 million in July on revenue of $162.5 million.
+(EKDKQ:US), the bankrupt photography pioneer, reported a net loss of $78.8 million in July on revenue of $162.5 million.
 The cost of sales exceeded revenue by $3.5 million.

 The Kodak companies in bankruptcy reorganization ended July with $438.2 million in cash, a decline of $72 million on the balance sheet from June, according to the operating report filed with the U.S. Bankruptcy Court in Manhattan.